Here’s the scenario.

 By the numbers

-By now, I am sure you know I’m a huge fan of statistics and data in general.
+By now, we are sure you know we’re huge fans of statistics and data in general.

-I find I tend to make better choices when I take the emotion out of it and simply look at the numbers.
+We find we tend to make better choices when we take the emotion out of it and simply look at the numbers.

-So, let’s take a look at some recent statistics from WebpageFX regarding both SEO and PPC.
+So, let’s take a look at some recent statistics from WebFX regarding both SEO and PPC.

 - 93% of online experiences start with search engines